Developer Workflow

 Developers Are Becoming Their Own Business Analysts in the AI Era

 The most productive developers now spend their day writing detailed requirements and acceptance criteria, then handing them to Claude.
-Writing specs is the new coding.
+Writing specs is the

 Explicit Acceptance Criteria in CLAUDE.md to Stop Premature Victory